Blog

 That is how God can bless anyone with “double” at any given time.
 It’s a blessing to receive!

-The truth is, these parties were never a part of our calendar of events but once the request came from our sponsors, we went ahead to organize them and the children had so much fun.
+The truth is, these parties were never on our calendar of events, but once our sponsors requested them, we organized them, and the children had so much fun.

-Today these children are blessed to be at the receiving end but one day, I know they will also be able to give.
+Today, these children are blessed to be at the receiving end, but I know they will also be able to give one day.

 READ MORE